subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 ### What This Means for Alberta

 Alberta's position in this reconfigured landscape is paradoxical but structurally advantageous.
 The Trans Mountain Expansion pipeline, analysed in *Contested Ground* as a strategic reorientation toward Asian markets, has become more valuable precisely because it routes Canadian heavy crude to the Pacific coast — bypassing every chokepoint currently under stress.
 No Red Sea.
 No Strait of Hormuz.
 No Bab-el-Mandeb.
 No Suez.
-The crude loads at Burnaby or the Westridge Marine Terminal and sails west across the open Pacific.{% sidenote "sn-tmx" "See *Contested Ground* Part A for the TMX routing analysis.
-The pipeline explicitly creates a routing advantage for Canadian crude into Asian markets — an advantage that becomes more pronounced when Gulf-to-Asia routes are disrupted." %}
+The crude loads at Burnaby or the Westridge Marine Terminal and sails west across the open Pacific.[32](#fn:sn-tmx)

 If Asian buyers — particularly China, Japan, and South Korea — face sustained uncertainty about Gulf supply, the premium on non-Gulf, non-sanctioned, geopolitically stable crude increases materially.
 Canada is one of very few suppliers that can credibly offer all three attributes at scale.
 The question remains whether this advantage is transient (a weeks-long crisis) or structural (a lasting revaluation of supply security).
 Alberta's capital investment decisions in 2026 and 2027 will be shaped by the answer.